Hierarchical Successor Representation for Robust Transfer: Results

 Both the standard and hierarchical SR features enable more sample-efficient transfer relative to the one-hot state encoding baseline (Figure~\ref{fig: four_room_row_features_main}b, c).
 Consistent with the policy-dependence limitation of standard SRs, that the policy re-optimisation invalidates the established predictive representations, we observe that agents utilising row features of random-walk SR ($\text{RW-SR}_{\text{row}}$) suffer from significant performance degradation upon goal-switching (Figure~\ref{fig: four_room_row_features_main}b, c).
 In contrast, agents utilising the HSR row features exhibit strong few-shot transfer, rapidly adapting to the new goal with significantly fewer episodes upon transfer.
 Consistent with the visual examination of learning curves and our intuitions, HSR agents achieve a significantly higher transfer efficiency (Figure~\ref{fig: four_room_row_features_main}d), where transfer efficiency is quantified by the ratio of number of training episodes to reach optimal performance in $G_1$ and $G_2$ tasks, normalised by the same numbers given the baseline agent ($\frac{N^{\text{HSR/SR}}_{G_2}/N^{\text{Raw}}_{G_2}}{N^{\text{HSR/SR}}_{G_1}/N^{\text{Raw}}_{G_1}}$)..

 We attribute this robustness to the stability of the underlying representation, arising from the temporal extended components in constructing the HSR that decouples predictive representations from transient variations in low-level control.
 Comparing the predictive representation after learning asymptotes in the two tasks reveals that standard SR matrices undergo drastic reorganisation in order to conform with the new optimal policy (Figure~\ref{fig: four_room_row_features_main}e), whereas the HSR matrices are less variable following policy changes (Figure~\ref{fig: four_room_row_features_main}f).
 Quantitative comparison of magnitudes of change confirmed that the relative change in HSR matrices following policy adaptation was significantly lower than that of the SR matrix (Figure~\ref{fig: four_room_row_features_main}g).
 Such stability translates to elevated capacity in value estimation.
 We compare the reconstruction of the optimal value functions of both the current task ($G_1$) and the unseen task ($G_2$) give established state features after learning in the $G_1$ task, with varying numbers of bases.
 We observe that SR and HSR explain the optimal value function of the current task equally well, but the HSR basis consistently yields significantly more accurate reconstruction of optimal value functions in unseen tasks (Figure~\ref{fig: four_room_row_features_main}h).
 This suggests that the HSR features span a subspace that is more robustly aligned with the manifold of potential value functions across the task distribution.
-Note that the improved transferrability and stability of HSR features, relative to standard SR features, are not artefacts of the online learning process.
+Note that the improved transferability and stability of HSR features, relative to standard SR features, are not artefacts of the online learning process.
 This is further corroborated by similar empirical results when agents are trained with pre-trained state representations (Figure~\ref{fig: hsr_eigenoptions_fully_trained}).
+Moreover, the transfer efficiency induced by HSR features remains robust across environments with different geometry (Figure~\ref{fig: multi_mdp_transfer}) and option classes beyond eigenoptions (Figure~\ref{fig: option_ablation}).

+\textbf{Online Option Construction.} Notably, the HSR framework is not contingent on the access to a set of pre-existing options, and can incorporate online-constructed option set (Figure~\ref{fig: four_room_row_features_main}i; see Appendix~\ref{sec: hsr_online_option} and Algorithm~\ref{alg: hsr_online_option} for further details) whilst retaining its utility in supporting stronger transfer efficiency (Figure~\ref{fig: four_room_row_features_main}j-l).